-SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.
+SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Are you looking for tips for a San Francisco rental car?
-You will find several car rental companies near Union Square, downtown SF and Fisherman's Wharf.
+You will find several car rental companies near Union Square, downtown SF, and Fisherman's Wharf.

 San Francisco Rental Car Popular Locations